editorconfig-checker/editorconfig-checker.php/README.md

 ## Additional Notes

+I use semantic versioning so every breaking change will result in the increase of the major version.

 Please be aware that this is still experimental.
 If you encounter any bugs or anything else please open an issue with as many details as possible.